Zeph1990/LSM6DS3-for-Raspberry-Pi/README.md

 # LSM6DS3 6-axis Accelerometer & Gyroscope
-Python module for LSM6DS3 6-axis Accelerometer &amp; Gyroscope
+Python module for LSM6DS3 6-axis Accelerometer &amp; Gyroscope support for raspberry pi.

 This module can be used to fetch raw data from the LSM6DS3 and to get rotation angles in deg from the accelerometer.